sithmel/json-key-value/README.md

 import { SequenceToStream } from "json-key-value"

 let str = ""
-const jsonStreamer = new SequenceToStream({
+const decoder = new TextDecoder() const jsonStreamer = new SequenceToStream({
   onData: async (data) => {
-    str += data // this is an async function to allow writing to a buffer },
+    // this is normally used for writing to a buffer
+    // but in here we are decoding the buffer as js string str += decoder.decode(data)
+  },
 })
 jsonStreamer.add([], {}) // build initial object